 The main new in this Class is the introduction of a new Category 5 (C5), with same performance that Category C3 (TBN up to 6.0, Sulphur content up to 0.3 %, Phosphorous content from 0.07 % up to 0.09 % and Sulphur Ash content up to 0.8 %) but very low HTHS viscosity, from 2.6 cP up to 2.9 cP.
 The viscosity is similar to API GF-6B, so ACEA considers Class C to develop lubricants to deliver fuel economy.

-In respect of the rest of parameters, all the Class C add new test on oil oxidation with biodiesel (CEC L-109-6) and effects of biodiesel, with the same performance that Class A/B.
+In respect of the rest of the parameters, all the Class C add a new test on oil oxidation with biodiesel (CEC L-109-6) and effects of biodiesel, with the same performance that Class A/B.

 HTHS > 3.5

 2.6 < HTHS < 2.9

 0.07 % < P < 0.09 % SA < 0.8 %

 This Class keeps their Categories E4, E6, E7, and E9, almost unchanged.
 We should keep in mind that all these categories have an HTHS viscosity upper to 3.5 cP, Categories E4 and E7 with High SAPS content, and Categories E6 and E9 with Low SAPS content; with requirements on bore polishing, piston cleanliness and wear (tests CEC L-101-08 and CEC L-099-08) for extended drain intervals (UHPD - Ultra-High-Performance Diesel), and requirements on soot induced wear and wear in liner, rings, and bearings (test ASTM D7468 and ASTM D7422) for standard drain intervals (SHPD - Super High-Performance Diesel) grouping Categories ACEA E4 and E6 in UHPD and Categories ACEA E7 and E9 for SHPD oils.